 An acquirer is a bank or institution that processes credit card purchases on your behalf.
 When a customer makes a purchase on your store with a credit card, the acquirer transfers the funds to you.

 An issuer is a bank or institution that issues credit cards.
 When a customer makes a purchase on your store with a credit card, the issuer bills the customer's credit card.

 A merchant account is an account you hold with an acquirer.
 When a customer is charged for an online order, the funds are transferred from the customer's bank account to your merchant account.

-A payment processor is a service used by a payment gateway.
+A payment processor is a service used by a payment provider.
 The processor works with the acquirer to transfer funds between the issuer and the acquirer.